-The first product of the first
+The contract of the contract o

 Features

 All LG product design criteria have been loaded into the program, making LATS simple to use: double click or drag and drop the component choices.
 Build systems in Tree Mode where the refrigerant system can be viewed.
 Switch to a Schematic diagram to see the electrical and communications wiring.